41Leahcim/rp_pico_cpp_digital_clock/Readme.md

 ## Wiring
 The Analog input must be connected to gpio 28, ADC_VREF, and ADC_GND.
 The HT16K33 must be connected to the default I2C pins (SDA to GPIO4, SCL to GPIO5), 3V3, and a GND of the Raspberry Pico.

+## Energy usage
+Can run for more than 1 day on a small powerbank.